 Performance Assurance Committee Documents

 The following Performance Assurance Committee Documents – hereafter referred to as “Documents”, will be used to support the general operation of the Performance Assurance Scheme.
 The Documents are governed by the Performance Assurance Committee and published on the Joint Office website.
-Changes to these Documents can be proposed by any UNC Party, the Performance Assurance Committee and the Performance Assurance Administrator.
+Changes to these Documents can be proposed by any UNC Party; the Performance Assurance Committee or the Performance Assurance Administrator.
 Changes to the Documents are prepared by the Performance Assurance Framework Administrator and presented to the Performance Assurance Committee for approval.

 Other Documents may be developed as and when required.